mlte-team/mlte/docs/docs/using_mlte.md

 ### 3. Collect Evidence

 After building the `Spec`, `MLTE` allows you to collect evidence to attest to whether or not the model realizes the desired properties.
 Here we collect evidence by wrapping the output from scikit-learn's <a href="https://scikit-learn.org/stable/modules/model_evaluation.html#accuracy-score" target="_blank">accuracy_score</a> with a builtin `MLTE` type (Real).
-Note that this example does not include data and model training code, but those can be found in the full `MLTE` <a href="https://github.com/mlte-team/mlte/tree/master/demo" target="_blank">demo notebooks</a>.

 ```python
 from sklearn.metrics import accuracy_score